Application and Eligibility

-Online application for the spring 2018 MCCQE Part I will close at 11:59 p.m., ET on Monday, Jan.
-29, 2018.
-Applications for the spring 2018 session will no longer be accepted after that date.
+Online application for the fall 2018 MCCQE Part I will close at 11:59 p.m., ET on Monday, July 23, 2018.
+Applications for the fall 2018 session will no longer be accepted after that date.

 Accessibility and test accommodations

-If you have a documented disability or special need, you may be able to receive accommodations to help you take the MCCQE Part I. Visit the accessibility and test accommodations page to learn more.
+If you have a documented disability or special need (including access to medication/a medical device on exam day), you may be able to receive accommodations to help you take the MCCQE Part I. Visit the accessibility and test accommodations page to learn more.